-That’s because the brain’s limbic structure has gone to DEFCON 1 and shut down all unnecessary systems in an effort to protect the body from imminent threat.
+That’s because the brain’s limbic structure has gone to DEFCON 1 and shut down all unnecessary systems in an effort to protect the body from an imminent threat.
 The brain is downshifted.

-The whole idea behind the fight or flight theory is that once the brain has determined that threat is eminent, the body is pushed into the corner where it finally has to make a decision: either pull the covers up over its head or come out swinging.
+The whole idea behind the fight or flight theory is that once the brain has determined that threat is imminent, the body is pushed into the corner where it finally has to make a decision: either pull the covers up over its head or come out swinging.

 Neither can your reader, the consumer.